With Brexit occupying the front pages of national and global newspapers for weeks now, there’s a real sense of uncertainty in the air.

 And despite all the recent chatter, organisations are still largely in the dark about how the Brexit deal (or no deal) will impact business as usual.
 For instance, if trading in the UK becomes too expensive, we could see a large number of international firms choosing to base their European operations in mainland Europe instead.
 On the other side of the coin, we could just as easily see organisations looking to increase their investment in the UK.
 It’s all up in the air!

-To find out what changes are currently taking place in the executive search market, we caught up with Dan for an inside peak into the C-Suite.
+To find out what changes are currently taking place in the executive search market, we caught up with our Practice Director - England of Morgan Philips Executive Search, Dan Benson, to gain an inside peak into the C-Suite.